jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## The Majic of Techvolution

 We call it genius when someone uses existing technology to make a new tool.
-Happily these trailblazers are self-motivated and we already celebrate their genius and innovations.
-Heck, even Darth Blockbuster often loves their work.
+Happily these trailblazers are self-motivated, and we already celebrate their genius and innovations.
 But innovation isn't the only step to Techvolution.
 Only when the extras use a tool do we evolve.

 So what trick does Nature play on extras to reach for new tools and risk Darth Blockbuster's wrath.
-The answer is a trick inside our souls.
+The answer is the force inside our souls.

 Unlike evolution, the trick is not magic, because extras understand they're dropping one tool and attaching another; like swapping out the DVD player for Netlix.
-Yet, there's still something wonderfully mystical about choosing to leave ones's comfort zone and learning a new cyborgolgy.
-It's like a desert fox putting on a swimsuit, attaching flippers, and slipping on swimming goggles, then diving into the ocean yelling "I can do this!".
+Yet, there's still something wonderfully mystical about choosing to leave ones's comfort zone to learn a new cyborgolgy, I call it majic.
+Pronounced like magic, but spelled differently to note it's the free choice of a regular person to evolve life, even if they don't know how.

-Changing our tools is so wonderfully brave, mysterious, and difficult, I call it majic.
-Pronounced like magic, but spelled different so we know it's the free choice of a regular person to upgrade to a new tool and continue humanity's evolution.
+We underappreciate our cyborgology.
+But everytime we learn a new tool we're a desert fox wearing swimsuit, fins, and goggles diving into the ocean yelling "Don't worry, I'll learn!".
+And it's majic that attracts us to new tools.

 Think of majic like a bonding agent.
 Carbon atoms are sticky and thereby bond other atoms to form the Universe's many molecules.
 Genius in the protagonists minds bonds existing ideas into original ones.
 Good storytelling bonds audiences with different worlds and glues them to their seats.
-And majic bonds people's minds and bodies with new tools.
+And majic bonds people's minds and bodies with new tools to advance life's ability to prosper.

-Techvolution is the ruling philosophy letting extras majically bond with any tool so they can solve frontline problems.
+Techvolution is the ruling philosophy letting extras majically bond with any tool they want so they can solve frontline problems.
 And when the rules say its wrong, we can get them out of the way with a short lesson.

 ![New Tool/majic](/img\diagrams\techvolution-majic.png)